 The Plan payments will partly consist of mortgage arrears payments – missed payments and your ongoing regular mortgage payments.
-You will be making plan payments to the Chapter 13 Trustee who will then disburse these fund to your mortgage lender.
+You will be making plan payments to the Chapter 13 Trustee who will then disburse these funds to your mortgage lender.
 It is important to know which Trustee you are required to make payments to and the form of payment the Trustee accepts.

-Keep Records of Payments You Have Make
+Keep Records of Payments You Have Made

 Be Aware of Payment Changes

 One of the things you need to watch for is changes in your Chapter 13 Plan payments.
-Often times, your mortgage payment fluctuates due to changes in escrow which in turn, increases your Chapter 13 plan payments.
+Oftentimes, your mortgage payment fluctuates due to changes in escrow which in turn, increases your Chapter 13 plan payments.
 Depending on how you and your bankruptcy attorney have structured your plan, there might be a small boost in payment due to escrow or insurance.
 You’ll need to make sure you are paying the right amount every month or you could fall behind.

 Make Sure Property Taxes Get Paid on Time